-The twin Ports of Los Angeles and Long Beach are considered "America's Gateway" and the nation's busiest ports.
-The maintenance and improvement of our region's goods movement infrastructure must continue to be a national priority if our region is to remain competitive with the rest of the world and responsive to the consumer needs of Southern California.
+The twin Ports of Los Angeles and Long Beach are considered "America's Gateway" and the nation's busiest ports, handling more than \$180 billion dollars' worth of carge each year.
+The maintenance and improvement of our region's goods movement infrastructure must continue to be a national priority if our region is to remain competitive with the rest of the world and responsive to the consumer needs of the nearly 18 million people living in Southern California.
 The need for the Southern California region to remain competitive is further underscored by the expansion and modernization efforts of foreign competitors.
-Even though the FAST Act provided dedicated funding for goods movement projects and programs, revenue streams remain insufficient to fund the projects needed to offset the costs of moving these goods considering the many years of underinvestment.
+Even though the FAST Act provided \$10 billion dedicated funding for goods movement projects and programs, revenue streams remain insufficient to fund the projects needed to offset the costs of moving these goods considering the many years of underinvestment.
 OCTA's advocacy efforts regarding goods movement will continue to emphasize the following: